Neighborhood-Library/Back-End/README.md

 - Clone this repo
 - **yarn install** to install all required dependencies
 - **yarn server** to start the local server

+### Node, Express, and PostgreSQL

-- **yarn test** to start server using testing environment
+-    Node and Express are core foundations to start from

-### Backend framework goes here

-🚫 Why did you choose this framework?

--    Point One
--    Point Two
--    Point Three
--    Point Four
+-    Easy package management
+-    PostgreSQL allowed for data persistence and relational data

 ## Endpoints